-We believe fellows will best succeed at shaping the urban and natural environment by drawing upon the full range of people who live, work and play there.
+We believe Loeb Fellows will best succeed at shaping the built and natural environment by drawing upon the full range of people who live, work, and play there.

-Fundamental to the Fellowship is the belief that the experience of the year in residence is enhanced by sharing it with people from a wide variety of cultural heritages, lived experience, and professional training.
+Fundamental to the Loeb Fellowship is the belief that the experience of the year in residence is enhanced by sharing it with people from a wide variety of cultural heritages, lived experiences, and professional backgrounds.
 The ideal fellows share the Fellowship’s value of mutual learning with people from different perspectives and cultures.

-We strongly encourage women, people of color, nationals from countries outside the US, and professionals with experience in diverse community settings to consider applying to the Fellowship.
+We strongly encourage practitioners from various racial, ethnic, and cultural identities; disciplines; geographies; socio-economic circumstances; educational backgrounds, and professionals with experience in diverse community settings to consider applying to the Fellowship.
 A completed degree in higher education is not a requirement.
 Professionals with atypical backgrounds or unusual career paths, who have demonstrated the capacity to make a difference in their fields, are encouraged to apply.